arunbaaby/uselessProject/story-viewer-readme.md

 # Interactive Story Viewer with Spotlight Effect

-A story which you can only read when you move the spotlight which is atached to the cursor.But this only works well in the desktop device
+A Horror story which you can only read when you move the spotlight which is atached to the cursor.But this only works well in the desktop device

 ## Features